mqqz/philly-insights/README.md

 ---

+The file db_preprocessing_population.md contains our raw data and preprocessing code.

 INSTRUCTIONS TO RUN:

 In both client and server, must run 'npm install --force'.
 Any additional npm installations that must be done (such as for Express) must also use --force.